 He was born on July 7, 1961 in Gweru.
-He is the fourth born of a family of eight who grew up in the rural areas as his parents were farmers.
+He is the fourth born in a family of eight, who grew up in the rural areas as his parents were farmers.
 Ncube's son Bongani is husband to South African President Jacob Zuma's daughter, Gugulethu.

 He holds a Bachelor of Law (BL), Bachelor of Laws (BLL) and a Master of Philosophy degrees all from the University of Zimbabwe (UZ).

 His academic prowess prompted him to join the MDC at its formation in 1999 becoming its first secretary general in the same year.
 He was in 2011 elected unopposed as the MDC president after the expiry of the term of Arthur Mutambara.
 Ncube was in 2000 voted as the Bulawayo North East member of parliament.
 His major success in politics however came in 2009 when he was appointed the Industry and Commerce minister during the Government of National Unity (GNU).